piwheels/hostedpi/docs/cli/create.rst

     $ hostedpi create mypi --model 4 --ssh-import-github user1 --ssh-import-github user2 --ssh-import-launchpad user3

 .. note::

-    See :doc:`specs` for more information on which combinations of specs are valid for each Raspberry Pi model.
+    See :doc:`../specs` for more information on which combinations of specs are valid for each Raspberry Pi model.